team-leevio/happy-elementor-addons/readme.txt

 = Will Happy Addons break my site after an update? =

 No, It won't break your site or any page where you used our plugin.
 We put our best effort to make you happy.
 But we always recommend to keep back up of your site before updating our plugin.
-In case if anything happens you can revert back and contact our support team immidately.
+In case if anything happens you can revert back and contact our support team immediately.

 == Installation ==